SuperCh-SE-NCSU/ProjectScraping/README.md

 **2. Github**

 We use github to do version control and publish issues.
-This is our first time to collaborate working in gituhub.
-We also find some similmar projects in github like scrape-kbb.

 ### Future Work